Apr 19, 2026

 Arab spring operates as a key factor in understanding the democratic trajectory in Tunisia.
 Arab spring is a democratic phenomenal protest started in Tunisia which proliferated all along the Arab region – triggered by repulsion toward an autocratic regime.
 Following this movement, Tunisia underwent a transition from autocracy to democracy and was widely regarded as the most successful case among Arab Spring countries.
 Unlike other states in the region, Tunisia managed to establish democratic institutions and hold competitive elections, raising expectations for long-term democratic consolidation.
 However, this initial success did not guarantee stability.
 Over time, internal political tensions, weak institutional foundations, and unresolved economic challenges began to undermine democratic governance.
 This raises an important question: why did Tunisia’s democracy, despite a promising transition, fail to sustain itself?

 To answer those questions, we have to figure out the background in a holistic view.
-According to Al jazeera, Tunisia was considered as a successful case of democratization after the arab spring, However, economic grievances such as unemployment and inequality persisted even after the revolution.
+According to Al jazeera, Tunisia was considered as a successful case of democratization after the Arab Spring, However, economic grievances such as unemployment and inequality persisted even after the revolution.
 These unresolved structural issues later contributed to democratic backsliding of Tunisia.
 Due to the Arab Spring, Tunisia was able to shift the regime since the dictator Ben Ali, who lasted for 23 years exiled to Saudi Arabia.
+Buazizi’s self immolation triggered the whole citizens being part of the protest and that proliferated throughout the country, demanding resignation of Ben Ali.
+The resistance and the immolation toward long-term dictatorship resulted in the change in political sides as the dictator was ousted.
+However, fundamental problem within country wasn’t resolved, this indicates economic development is also operated as a crucial factor in ensuring democracy.

 Trajectory of Democracy in Tunisia

-Tunisia demonstrates that economic development alone is insufficient to sustain democratic stability, as political institutions and leadership play a critical role.
+Tunisia demonstrates that Lipset overestimates the stabilizing effect of economic development, as political institutions and leadership play a critical role.
 Following the Arab Spring in 2011, Tunisia went through a transition from autocracy to democracy and was widely regarded as a successful case of democratization.
 However, recent political developments show clear signs of democratic erosion.
 This raises an important question: why did Tunisia’s democracy weakend despite its initial success?
-According to Seymour Martin Lipset, economic development increases the likelihood of democracy by improving education, expanding the middle class, and encouraging political participation.
+According to Lipset(1959), emphasizes that both economic development and legitimacy are key conditions that sustain democratic systems, expanding the middle class, and encouraging political participation.
 His modernization theory suggests that as societies become wealthier, they develop social conditions that support democratic governance.
 From this perspective, economic growth can be understood as an important factor that facilitates the transition from autocracy to democracy.
 However, economic development does not automatically lead to democracy, nor does it guarantee its stability.
 While Lipset’s theory is useful in explaining the emergence or transition of democracy, it is less effective in explaining whether democracy can be sustained over time.
 Therefore, it is important to distinguish between the transition and the survival of democracy.
 A country may successfully transition into democracy, yet still struggle to maintain it.

 Limitations